Relax & Let The

-You will notice the Botox begin to work in 3 to 5 days, and it generally takes 7 to 14 days to take full effect.
-The muscle movement in the areas of treatment will be restricted which is what creates the smoothing effect.
+Depending whether you’ve been treated with Botox or Dysport, you may begin to see results in 2 to 5 days, and it generally takes 7 to 14 days to take full effect.
+The muscle movement in the areas of treatment will be restricted which is what creates the wrinkle smoothing effect.

-Whether it was for forehead wrinkles, crows feet, frown lines, or the corners of your mouth for the next 3 months you can relax and bask in your new-found self-confidence and youthful look.
+Whether you were treated for forehead wrinkles, crows feet, frown lines, or the corners of your mouth, for the next 3-4 months you can relax and bask in your new-found self-confidence and youthful look.

 Before & After

-There is no better time than now to add Botox to your beauty regimen.
-It's one of the most popular treatments in the world because it works.
+There is no better time than now to add Botox or Dysport to your beauty regimen.
+It's one of the most popular treatments in the world because it works!

 Is the procedure painful?